Recover abandoned carts and collect signups starting at $0.

 If you have doubts before connecting Shopify, start with these questions.
 They are the fastest way to understand how to begin and what to expect.

-The best starting point is usually one scenario with a clear goal, such as cart recovery or a signup form, so you can see quickly what improves a live Shopify store with real traffic.
+The best starting point is usually one scenario with a clear goal, such as cart recovery or a signup form, so you can quickly see whether you are recovering sales that are currently being lost.

 Ready to launch